georgedashen/StructAlign/README.md

 python concatResult.py Malidup Malidup.tmscore tmscore
 ```

+Result files for Malidup are `Malidup.accuracy` and `Maldup.tmscore` for reference-dependent accuracy and reference-independent metrics, respectively.

 If you want to know how we calculate the accuracy and extract the metrics from TMalign result, see the next two subsessions.

 ---